-Kitsby is a café/bakery in Williamsburg that’s decorated with wood-paneled walls and marble countertops with Asian-inspired desserts that don’t disappoint.
+Kitsby is a café/bakery in Williamsburg with Asian-inspired desserts that don’t disappoint.
 Taiwanese-American Amy Hsiao and Hongkonger Maverick Wong created Kitsby because they were inspired by childhood memories of baking days past.
-Kitsby started as a standalone DIY baking kit - as of 2019, Hsiao and Wong expanded Kitsby to include a full-blown brick-and-mortar location.
+Kitsby started as a standalone DIY baking kit, but as of 2019, Hsiao and Wong have expanded Kitsby to include a full-blown brick-and-mortar location.
 Order a crème puff baking kit off their website for a fun at-home activity, or stop by their dessert bar.
-I can’t get enough of the salted egg yolk lava cake, which is basically the warm, oozing salted egg yolk buns found at dim sum but come dressed in a lava cake outfitted with scoops of vanilla ice cream.
+We can’t get enough of the salted egg yolk lava cake, which is basically the warm, oozing salted egg yolk buns found at dim sum but comes dressed in a lava cake outfitted with scoops of vanilla ice cream.

 Kam Hing Coffee Shop is a landmark of Chinatown.
 It opened its doors about 35 years ago and is famous for its light, fluffy, and moist sponge cake.
 Chinese-American owner Liz Yee and her family opened Kam Hing Coffee Shop as a way to pass down memories from generation to generation.
 Besides the original sponge cake version, you can find a multitude of flavors such as pandan, matcha, ube, black sesame, and coconut.
-I like to stop by in the mornings and start my day with at least two sponge cakes - I usually go with original and matcha, but depending on the day, I’ll mix and match.
-And of course, I have to get a milk tea as well.
+We like to stop by in the mornings and start our day with at least two sponge cakes.
+And of course, we have to get a milk tea as well.

 Moul Kim and Lawrence Wai Keki set up Keki Modern Cakes in Chinatown after traveling through Asia and seeing how popular Japanese cheesecakes were overseas.
 They recruited Kevin Kim as their executive chef, who spent time at Per Se and Nobu, to help bring this cheesecake sensation to New York.
 Keki is famed for its “bouncy” cheesecake, where the consistency is more spongy than cheesy.
-While I prefer the ube flavor because it’s my favorite dessert flavor, the cheesecakes come in an original flavor as well and have a slightly bouncier texture - like what I imagine biting into a cloud would be like.
-And although they’re listed as serving three to four people, in reality, they serve a maximum of two.
-But maybe I’m only speaking for myself since the cakes are so light and delicious that I prefer not to share.
+While we prefer the ube flavor, the cheesecakes come in an original flavor as well, and these have a slightly bouncier texture.
+And, although they’re listed as serving three to four people, in reality, they serve a maximum of two.
 You should also pair your cake with a Wow Tart, which is basically like if a Japanese cheese tart and an egg tart had a baby.

 Prior to opening Patisserie Fouet in Union Square, owner and executive chef Yoshie Shirakawa had already won awards as a pastry chef, taught classes at a culinary school in Tokyo, and worked as the executive pastry chef at Dessert Cafe Luxee and Bohemian in New York.
-This is what suffering from success actually looks like (take notes DJ Khaled).
 At Patisserie Fouet, Shirakawa’s Japanese and French flavors really shine in her dessert jars, particularly the soba pudding and green tea tiramisu that work great for takeout.
-They also offer covered and heated outdoor seating, which is perfect when I’m looking for a cute weekend sit-down spot for afternoon tea.

-Two Geese Bakery is a newer spot currently located in Gansevoort Liberty Market, run by executive pastry chef Jessica Lee.
+Two Geese Bakery is located in Gansevoort Liberty Market, run by executive pastry chef Jessica Lee.
 They serve boozy cookies (or “boozkies,” as they call them) in flavors such as Rum Soaked Butter Pecan and Coffee with Whiskey Ganache.
-I prefer to hold the booze and go for a baked treat instead, like the sweet-and-savory cherry and yogurt danish and eggy matcha caneles.
+We prefer to hold the booze and go for a baked treat like the sweet-and-savory cherry and yogurt danish or eggy matcha canele.

 Formerly a communications major and design company founder, Gary Chan followed his passion for baking and opened Bibble & Sip in 2014 after graduating from the International Culinary Center.
-This spot is known for its cute llama motifs and crème puffs, but I’m also a big fan of the matcha pearl egg tarts, mostly because of the chewy boba that’s embedded in a jiggly matcha-flavored egg custard held together by a buttery and flaky crust.
-There’s also the fact that these egg tarts are kind of exclusive - they’re only available Friday through Sunday.
-Bibble & Sip’s first location is in Hell’s Kitchen, Chan just opened a second one in Chinatown if you’re looking to get away from the hectic crowd by Times Square.
+This spot is known for its cute llama motifs and crème puffs, but we're also big fans of the matcha pearl egg tarts, mostly because of the chewy boba that’s embedded in a jiggly matcha-flavored egg custard held together by a buttery and flaky crust.

 Yeh’s Bakery has been around in Flushing for a very long time and is a staple at many birthdays of Asian Americans who grew up in Queens.
-Though this Taiwanese bakery is most well known for its Boston pie (picture a lighter, flufflier, spongier Boston creme), I love coming here for the birthday cakes, which meet the Asian gold standard for baked goods and pastries: airy, delicate, and lightly sweetened.
+Though this Taiwanese bakery is most well known for its Boston pie (picture a lighter, fluffier, spongier Boston creme), we love coming here for the birthday cakes, which meet the Asian gold standard for baked goods and pastries: airy, delicate, and lightly sweetened.
 The cakes also come topped with fresh fruit.
-The strawberry and green tea flavors are my go-to orders—the strawberry cake reminds me of a light strawberry shortcake, whereas the matcha cake tones down the sweetness even more and adds a hint of bitterness.
+The strawberry and green tea flavors are our go-to orders—the strawberry cake reminds us of a light strawberry shortcake, whereas the matcha cake tones down the sweetness even more and adds a hint of bitterness.

-Before the pandemic, I would’ve recommended going inside Hong Kong bakery Kam Boat in Chinatown for the full Chinese bakery experience: grab a tray, a pair of tongs, and pick out some baked goods from their wide assortment.
-These days, I still recommend dropping by, but expect that an employee will handle your treats of choice.
-The egg tarts here are also some of the best in the city - the crust is a little more crumbly than flaky, and the egg custard center is impossibly smooth.
-I like to buy these egg tarts by the dozen, save two for myself, and bring the rest to potlucks to share with all my friends.
+Before the pandemic, we would’ve recommended going inside Hong Kong bakery Kam Boat in Chinatown for the full Chinese bakery experience: grab a tray, a pair of tongs, and pick out some baked goods from their wide assortment.
+These days, we still recommend dropping by, but expect that an employee will handle your treats of choice.
+The egg tarts here are also some of the best in the city.
+The crust is a little more crumbly than flaky, and the egg custard center is impossibly smooth.
+We like to buy these egg tarts by the dozen, save a few for ourselves, and bring the rest to potlucks to share friends.

 After Japanese owner Hiroyuki Takahashi opened his first restaurant, Takahachi, which serves sushi, teriyaki, and other Japanese dishes, Hiroyuki decided to introduce Japanese bread to New York when he opened Takahachi Bakery in 2011.
 This cozy bakery is located on a quiet street in Tribeca and specializes in matcha-flavored desserts.
 No trip here is complete without getting the green tea crepe, which is strong on the matcha flavor and filled with light cream and red bean.
 It’s rolled into a wrap and held together by parchment paper designed like a piece of newspaper, which is perfect for enjoying on the go and getting the optimal matcha-cream-red bean ratio with each bite.